drbr/euchreSpace/index.md

 team scoring first:

-- If the winning bidder’s team took at least the number of tricks required by their bid, that team scores one point per trick that they took.
+- If the winning bidder’s team took at least the number of tricks required by their bid, that team scores one point for each trick taken.
 If the winning bidder succeeded in taking all six tricks while playing alone, they score the point value of their bid (12, 24, etc.).
-- If the winning bidder’s team did not succeed in taking the number of tricks required by their bid, they are said to be _set_ (or _euchred_), and they lose points equal to the value of their bid (teams are allowed to have negative points).
+- If the winning bidder’s team did not succeed in taking the number of tricks required by their bid, they are said to be _euchred_ (or _set_), and their score decreases by the value of their bid (teams are allowed to have negative points).
-- In either case, the opposing team scores one point per trick they took.
+- In either case, the opposing team scores one point for each trick taken.

-If either team reaches 32 points, that team wins the game.
-If both teams reach 32 in the same round, the winning bidder’s team scores first and thus wins (even if the opposing team would end up at a higher score).
+The first team to reach 32 points wins the game.
+If both teams reach 32 in the same round, the winning bidder’s team scores first and thus wins the game (even if the opposing team would end up at a higher score).

 If neither team reaches 32 points, the deal passes to the left and another round is played.